AI Creator Brand Workflow: Build a Recognizable Voice in 6 Weeks

-If you have been posting for three to six months and the most common feedback is “you sound like everyone else,” the problem is not your platform or your cadence — it is that you do not yet have a defined voice, a sharp point of view, or a repeatable set of signature topics.
-This six-week workflow uses AI as a structured coach to audit what you already sound like, sharpen your opinions, and build a content engine you can run on autopilot.
+If you have been posting for three to six months and the most common feedback is “you sound like everyone else,” the problem is not your platform or your cadence.
+It is that you do not yet have a defined voice, a sharp point of view, or a repeatable set of signature topics.
+This six-week workflow uses AI as a structured coach: it audits what you already sound like, sharpens your opinions, and helps you build a content engine you can run on autopilot.
+AI does the pattern-finding and scaffolding; you supply the voice.
+The distinction matters, because AI’s default voice is “everyone else.”

 What this covers